Launching in Genoa, June 2007

 inexperienced crew member at the helm, so that he can keep an eye on

 traffic and obstacles by simple looking out of the ample windows.
-On

 the Jeanneau